What is Professional Dry Needling Therapy?

 - Improved nerve function

-- Stops the formation of scar tissues
+- Stops the formation of scar tissue

 - Improved integrity of tendons and ligaments